 coulomb-refined

-The coulomb-refined package defines policies and utilities for integrating the refined typelevel libraries with coulomb.
+The coulomb-refined package defines algebra typeclasses for integrating the refined typelevel libraries with coulomb.

 Quick Start